goozgooz/KeyVal/README.md

 # Ashkaan Jaberi - Dragon Chain Assignment

+To run locally:
+-clone the respository.
+-run `npm install`
+-run `npm start`
+The webpack dev server will serve the site on `localhost:3000`

+To run the unit test suite (using Jest): for docs see: https://facebook.github.io/jest/ -in your console run `npm test`;
+The full report will display in your console.

 ### Solution Explanation
 My parent component that maintains state is the `KeyValueContainer` component.
 The state of the component contains one key named `keyValArray` which is an array of objects.
 Each object has 3 keys: